gregdan3/gregdan3.github.io/pages/toki-pona/sona/mod-pi.md

 ::: info

-**kule** can be used to refer to more colors than Toki Pona normally has!
-Think of saying "The color of sand" in English; this would be **kule ko** in Toki Pona.
+[kule]{.tokipona} can be used to refer to more colors than Toki Pona normally has!
+Think of saying "The color of sand" in English; this would be [kule ko]{.tokipona} in Toki Pona.

 :::